Estimate Options

 Summary Estimates

-A summary estimate is a paragraph or two description plus a number for the fee and another matching paragraph or two plus a number for expenses.
-Regardless of how much detail (or not) your customer requires, it is always of benefit for you to draft the estimate in detail and then work on the flat screen or summary amounts so that they are nice even numbers or whatever it is that you desire.
-The detailed version(s) are for you and your staff, for your budget and so that kater you can accurately compare you estimate to actual job costs.
+A summary estimate is a paragraph or two description, plus a number for the fee, and another matching paragraph or two, plus a number for expenses.
+Regardless of how much detail (or not) your customer requires, it is always of benefit for you to draft the estimate in detail and then work on the flat fee or summary amounts so that they are nice even numbers if that’s what you desire.
+The detailed version(s) are for you and your staff, for your budget and so that later you can accurately compare your estimate to actual job costs.